noahehall/multicloud/providers/aws/services/securityIdentityCompliance/kms.md

   - scope of use: controlled via KMS / IAM policy
   - key access policy: you decide
   - user access management: IAM policy
+- benefits of CMKs
+  - You manage the rotation of the keys
+  - Easier to manage a few primary keys as opposed to billions of data keys
+  - Centralized access and auditing
+  - Performs better for large datasets

 ## considerations